KatharinaBuelow/snow-research/README.md

 b.)
 HORIZONTAL

-The horizontal plots for snow cover duration and snow water equivalent , for the time slices 1971-2000, 2021-2050, 2070-2099, as absolute values or difference including robustness are produced with the notebook:
+The horizontal plots for snow cover duration and snow water equivalent , for the time slices 1971-2000, 2021-2050, 2070-2099, as absolute values or difference including robustness are produced with the notebook (use environment snow.yml):

 	hori_plot-snow.ipynb